 The number of new viruses grows every day.
-In fact, McAfee recently registered a 605% increase in total Q2 COVID-19 themed threat detections, contributing to the millions already in existence.
+In fact, McAfee registers an average of 1.1 million new malicious programs and potentially unwanted apps (PUA) each day, which contributes to the millions and millions already in existence.
 While there is no way to know when or how cyberattacks will occur, it’s clear that antivirus software is one of the best ways to ensure you, and your devices, are safe.

-Despite its efficacy, there’s speculation surrounding the effectiveness of antivirus.
-To set the record straight, we’ve debunked five common antivirus software myths, so you can rest assured that you are safely navigating the evolving cyber landscape.
+Despite its proven strengths, some long-standing myths question the effectiveness of antivirus.
+To set the record straight, we’ve debunked five of the most common antivirus software myths, so you can rest assured that you are safely navigating the evolving cyber landscape.

 We expect a lot from our devices—faster performance every time the latest model is released.
 As a result, many are reluctant to install apps or software that may jeopardize device performance, including antivirus software.